Keyboard shortcuts

 Once your subscription period ends:

-If you resubscribe later, you'll subscribe to Scribe and pick up where you left off.
+If you resubscribe later, you'll subscribe to the Individual plan and pick up where you left off.
 Your existing notes will still be there.

 Refunds